 \subsubsection{MDP Results}

-We compared the optimal action recommended by the discretized state MDP from the GreedyCut and uniform discretization methods.
-We find that our GreedyCut algorithm outperforms the uniform discretization by identifying a better MDP optimal solution with a smaller cumulative proportion of the population infected.
+We compared the optimal action recommended by the discretized state MDP from the GreedyCut, InverseProportional, expert, and uniform discretization methods.
+We find that our GreedyCut algorithm outperforms the other discretization methods by identifying a better MDP optimal solution with a smaller cumulative proportion of the population infected.
 Figure~\ref{fig:covid1} shows a comparison of disease dynamics across different policies.
 Compared with no lockdown, the empirical policy in LAC (lockdown from week 2 to week 10) does not prevent but rather postpones infections (the total cumulative proportion of the population infected over time is 0.7504 in the empirical policy, and 0.7508 if no intervention is used).
-Both uniform-discretized and GreedyCut discretized MDPs are able to reduce the cumulative proportion of infections and the peak of infections.
-Comparing the two MDP solutions, the GreedyCut discretization method outperforms the uniform discretization method in terms of the overall reduction in the proportion of the population infected by 0.4793 over the 60-week time horizon.
+All uniform, InverseProportional, expert, and GreedyCut discretized MDPs are able to reduce the cumulative proportion of infections and the peak of infections.
+The GreedyCut discretization method outperforms the uniform discretization method in terms of the overall reduction in the proportion of the population infected by 0.4793 over the 60-week time horizon.

-GreedyCut outperforms uniform, empirical, and `do nothing' policies by achieving the lowest objective value (proportion of infected people over time plus lockdown disutility).
+GreedyCut outperforms uniform, InverseProportional, expert, empirical, and `do nothing' policies by achieving the lowest objective value (proportion of infected people over time plus lockdown disutility).
 Figure~\ref{fig:obj} compares the objective value among different models evaluated on the ground-truth disease (compartmental) model.
 The 8-week empirical lockdown policy LAC imposed has a lower objective value than doing nothing after considering the cost of lockdown, as it was not able to reduce infections while incurring lockdown disutility costs.
 Both uniform and GreedyCut MDPs provide a better solution.
-GreedyCut MDP is able to improve the objective value from doing nothing by 67\% and outperforms the uniform MDP outcome by 57\%.
+GreedyCut MDP is able to improve the objective value from doing nothing by 67\%, from InverseProportional by 34\%, and outperforms the uniform MDP outcome by 57\%.